zoof/word-tutor/README.md

 # Known issues

  1. ~~Need to add callback/event manager to prevent `vlc` "collisions."~~ Problem does not appear to be due to collisions.
-Added sleep time and `python-vlc still crashed`.
+Added sleep time and `python-vlc` still crashed.
 Will post on `vlc` forum to see if anyone has suggestions.